We Believe That Philosophy Involves the Passionate Pursuit of Truth, Along with Goodness and Beauty, for the Sake of Christ.

 Dr. Gould is a widely sought-after speaker in apologetics and philosophy.
 He regularly speaks at universities, churches, and ministries nationwide, including Summit Ministries, the C.S.
 Lewis Institute, Impact 360, and the Evangelical Philosophical Society’s Annual Apologetics Conference.

 EDUCATION: B.A., Miami University (Ohio); M.A., Talbot School of Theology; Ph.D., Purdue University.

 Professor of Philosophy and Ethics; Pledger Family Chair of Philosophy and Ethics

 He has co-authored Creation Out of Nothing: A Biblical, Philosophical, and Scientific Exploration (Baker Academic), An Introduction to Biblical Ethics: Walking in the Way of Wisdom (IVP Academic), The Gospel in the Marketplace of Ideas (IVP Academic), and Did God Really Command Genocide?
 (Baker).
 He has co-edited three books on the historical Jesus and three other books in the philosophy of religion, The Rationality of Theism (Routledge), The Routledge Companion to Philosophy of Religion (Routledge), and Philosophy of Religion: Classic and Contemporary Issues (Blackwell).
-He has co-edited (with William Craig) Passionate Conviction and Contending with Christianity’s Critics, and Come Let Us Reason (all with B&H Academic), and he is coeditor of The Zondervan Dictionary of Christianity and Science.
-He has contributed to over 30 books, and he has written many articles and book reviews for various professional and popular journals.
+He has co-edited (with William Craig) Passionate Conviction and Contending with Christianity’s Critics, and Come Let Us Reason (all with B&H Academic), and he is co-editor of The Zondervan Dictionary of Christianity and Science.
+He has contributed to over 50 books, and he has written many articles and book reviews for various professional and popular journals.

 EDUCATION: B.A., Columbia International University; M.A., M.Div., Trinity International University; Ph.D., Marquette University.